Imiloin/Assignly/tests/setup-test.typ

 #assignment(
   title: "Setup Test",
   course: "TEST 001",
   date: "2025-09-18",
-  show-answers: false
+  show-answers: false,
 )[
   This is a basic test to verify the template setup is working correctly.

   #section("Test Section")[
     This section tests the basic layout functionality.
   ]

   If you can see this document, the basic setup is working!
 ]